JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 ### Quotes ###
 - Zoom G1x Four I learned some amazing things: 1.
 The clean tones with a compressor or two are really really good.
 Best I've had in my living room.
 2. Only 5 blocks including cabinet and wah so if you want to use this into headphones with wah you've only got three blocks.
 3. The headphone out is tricky!
 If you look on the back you will find the headphone out, plug into it, hear some sound but it will be VERY quiet.
 Well you've accidentally plugged into the aux-in (we all did it once dont feel bad).
 Unless you got a flashlight out and investigated or had remembered from som ewell lit pics online you wouldn't have noticed.
 Ist super light.
 It doesnt need batteries or a fancy power supply because it can be powered from pretty much any android phone charger!
 Online patch sharing is a mixed bag.  some are downloadable but for some reason use non-existant instruments, some dont work at all, others require some third party software, g1 four patches don't work entirely interchangeably with g1x four, even though they are generally adaptable (the exp pedal is the only difference I know of), However with all that said about patches, its really really easy to dial them in yourself.
 There aren't many blocks possible soo it takes only 2 minutes to do a patch.
 The computer software is really good and lets you save and load patches and input new ones and activate the tuner (the looper and drums are probably the only things that arent settable by the software).
 Looper Volumes and patches: well there is a problem: when you turn on the looper it records whatever you play and then plays it back at the same volume through the patch you are on right then.
 This means that whatever else you play will get lost in the mix, unless you have volume pedal down for the rhythm, or turn guitar volume down if that tone works for you.
 The drums stay pretty loud regardless.
 There may be an assignable looper pedal which gets around this but if there is then it uses one of your precious blocks.
 Another problem: When you turn on the looper it takes about 1s to display an animation that says the word LOOPER.
 Thats cute.
 But when you are not in the looper but you have a loop going and you want to stop the loop because it has gotten so damn annoying and you get back to the looper to hit stop you have to wait for it and its infuriating.  at least if the looper is playing it should instantly take you to the looper screen, or if necessary display the logo but at least activate the stop and clear button when the logo is displaying its fun animation.
+Update: There may be a setting to avoid that looper audio problem.
 - AxeFX2 "I have had a number of guitar amp modellers - line 6, eleven rack, software etc. back then, guitar recordings were always a chore, and never, ever a great sound.
 I rarely played guitar for enjoyment - just played because I was recording a song.
 Now - I have the axe fx.
 I find myself sitting in the studio four hours on end, playing guitar...just for fun.
 I try a sound and it gives me an idea, and I play....all of a sudden, the sun is coming up!
 I've had the axe fx ii for over a year now and the unit, fractals support and customer focus is light years ahead of anything out there.
 I cannot say it strongly enough - you may be partially happy with other units, but the axe fx gives you ideas and motivates you to play."
 - AxeFX2 "There is no alternative!
 There are however devices one can settle on but you will never be totally happy and always wonder what it would have been like to have the real thing"
 - Kemper Full 30s looper in pedalboard making it fully functional, use Michael Britt profiles